Get drivers signed by Microsoft for multiple Windows versions

 After you sign in to Partner Center and you are ready to sign your submission, you can use either a standard code signing cert or an EV code signing cert.
 This is true for all operating system versions, not just Windows 10.

-This is a recent change in policy.
 If you have an EV cert bound to the account for your organization, you’re good to go – that is, you can continue to use a standard SHA-2 certificate when you submit your package.

 How to submit HLK test results